Fall 2015 - CAMC Research Fellow (no office hours)

 Alexis Krasilovsky specializes in screenwriting and film studies.

 Krasilovsky is the author of Women Behind the Camera: Conversations with Camerawomen (Praeger, 1997), described by Kris Malkiewicz as: "a fascinating book for anyone, female or male, who contemplates a career in cinematography.
 It offers a great wealth of insights, rewards and sacrifices which are facing people behind the camera in their professional and personal lives.
 It opens for the reader a world of courageous women who are possessed by the love of film."
-Shooting Women: Behind the Camera, Around the World, co-authored by Alexis Krasilovsky and Harriet Margolis, with Julia Stein, will be published by Intellect Press, London in October 2015.
+Shooting Women: Behind the Camera, Around the World, co-authored by Harriet Margolis, Alexis Krasilovsky, and Julia Stein will be published by Intellect Press, London in October 2015.

 Krasilovsky's latest film is the award-winning feature documentary, Let Them Eat Cake